-CRAB, IMITATION - No - The processing of imitation crab washes away vitamins and some proteins.
+CRAB, IMITATION - No -

 CRACKERS - Yes - The serving size for crackers needs to meet the weight requirement and be practical for the age group being served.
 Also keep in mind the fat, sugar, and salt content when considering how often you serve them.